imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 # **getListsOfContact**
 > GetListsOfContactPaginatedResponse getListsOfContact(id, page, limit)

+Get contact&#39;s lists

-Return lists which contact belongs to.
+Get all the lists in which the contact is included

 ### Example
 ```java